Braxton Hicks Contractions - Causes, Ways to Alleviate & more

 Created by Parentune Support Updated on Feb 09, 2018

-Contractions as we know indicate the onset of labour, however, there is another form of contractions known as Braxton Hicks Contractions – named after an English doctor John Braxton Hicks.
-Though these contractions are harmless, they are quite discomforting and so if you’re pregnant and reading this, it’s a good idea to know all about Braxton Hicks contractions because most women mistake it for labor pain, particularly if it is experienced just when the due date is a week/10 days away.
+Contractions, as we know, indicate the onset of labor.
+However, there is another form of contractions known as Braxton Hicks Contractions – named after an English doctor John Braxton Hicks.
+Though these contractions are harmless, they can be as scary as they are uncomfortable.So, if you’re pregnant and reading this, it’s a good idea to know all about Braxton Hicks contractions because most women mistake it for labor pain, particularly if it is experienced just when the due date is a week/10 days away.

 What Are Braxton Hicks Contractions?

 Typically, women experience these contractions in the third trimester, but there are women who have had them as early as the second trimester..

 - The uterus, lower abdomen and the groin area tighten (for about 30 to 60 seconds and at times for as long as 2 minutes) and relax.

 - The good thing is they are quite irregular and painless,although there are instances where women have experienced strong and painful contractions.
 However, in all cases, they are uncomfortable.